richpauloo/beautiful-jekyll/_posts/2019-11-17-Linking-a-Custom-Domain-to-Github-Pages.md

 # Step 2

-In your github.io repository, add the domain you purchased in Step 1 to the "Custom domain box":
+In your github.io repository Settings, add the domain you purchased in Step 1 to the "Custom domain box":

 <center>
 <img src="/img/cd.png" alt="custom domain with github pages tutorial" width="100%"/>